-- The aerosol delivery characteristics were similar from the anti-static VHCs. - The fine particle fraction was higher using a pMDI VHC combination than the pMDI alone due to the fact that the VHC acts as a filter for large particles, which could reduce the oropharyngeal deposition in patients using a pMDI. - The MMAD was lower using a pMDIVHC combination than the pMDI alone.
+- The aerosol delivery characteristics were similar from the VHCs when washed before use and used to deliver HFA ipratropium bromide. - The fine particle fraction was higher using a pMDI VHC combination than the pMDI alone due to the VHC potentially retaining large particles, which could reduce the oropharyngeal deposition in patients using a pMDI.